Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells: Shadows and equivariant (co)homology

-i.e., combinations of powers $\chi^j$ with $0\le j\le \rk E$. {In other words, among all equivariant classes, proposition \ref{prop:shapb} distinguishes the fundamental classes of fixed codimension equivariant subvarieties in $E$ as those classes determined by no more than $\rk E+1$ homogeneous classes in $A_*(X)$, a quantity independent of $\dim X$.} It will in fact follow from the proof (cf.~\eqref{eq:toe}) that if {such a} subvariety is not supported within the zero section of $E$, then $\alpha^{k-e-1}=0$. \qede\end{remark}
+i.e., combinations of powers $\chi^j = \left( c_1^{\C^*}(\C_\chi)\right)^j$ with $0\le j\le \rk E$.
+In other words, among all equivariant classes, \Cref{prop:shapb} distinguishes the fundamental classes of fixed codimension equivariant subvarieties in $E$ as those classes determined by no more than $\rk E+1$ homogeneous classes in $H_*(X)$, a quantity independent of $\dim X$.
+It will in fact follow from the proof that if such a subvariety is not supported within the zero section of $E$, then $\alpha^{k-e-1}=0$ (cf.~\eqref{eq:toe}). \qede\end{remark}

-\begin{proof} By linearity we may assume that $C=V$ for a $\C^*$-invariant subvariety $V$ of $E$.
+\begin{proof}[Proof of \Cref{prop:shapb}] By linearity we may assume that $C$ is the cycle of a $\C^*$-stable subvariety~$V$ of $E$.
 First assume that the subvariety is contained in the zero-section, so that $C=\iota_*([V])$ for a subvariety $V$ of $X$.
 By the (equivariant) self-intersection formula,